CREATOR Gateway

 - OrangePi RV2: 8 RISC-V cores, Wi-Fi and Bluetooth conection

 - Nezha D1-H 64 bit RISC-V: Single-core RISC-V64.
-It does not offer Wi-Fi conection or a GUI
+It does not offer Wi-Fi connection or a GUI

 These use the creator-gateway-sbc.